gincoat/gincoat.github.io/docs/jwt.md

 title: JWT Tokens
 ---

-JWT
 JWT tokens are used for authentication, Gincoat provides you with ways to generate `jwt tokens`, `refresh tokens` and a way to validate them the configuration for JWT can be found in the `.env` file, there is a section for that where you can set the `secret` key and the `validity` of the tokens

-### Generate JWT Token
+### Generate JWT token
-to generate a `jwt token` you can simply use the context variable `jwt`, here is an example of how you can do that, let's assume that there is a handler function with the name `JwtTokenCreate` which is responsible for generating the `jwt` token.
+To generate a `jwt token` you can simply use the context variable `jwt`, here is an example of how you can do that, let's assume that there is a handler function with the name `JwtTokenCreate` which is responsible for generating the `jwt` token.
 ```go
 func JwtTokenCreate(c *gin.Context) {
 	jwt := c.MustGet(core.JWT).(*jwtloader.JwtLoader)